 Your journey on our Training Programme

-Your journey towards a Postgraduate Diploma in Education and Leadership (PGDE) begins with this intensive five-week course.
+Your journey towards a Postgraduate Diploma in Education and Leadership (PGDE) begins with some preparation tasks.

 After Summer Institute

 You’ll have a short break to prepare for your first classroom lessons in September.

 From your first day you’ll be in the classroom, teaching a partial timetable.
 This is also when you’ll start earning a salary.